roubles/dynamarks/README.md

 # dynamarks

 Bash toolset to dynamically create [bashmarks](https://github.com/huyng/bashmarks).
 Use 'dt' to dynamcially create a bashmark for the top directories (sorted by most recently created) in the current directory.
-Then use 'n <num>' to jump to a specific bashmark.
+Then use 'n num' to jump to a specific bashmark.

 ```
 $ pwd